commercetools/connect-product-export-template/full-ingestion/README.md

 --data ''

 ```
-Remind that you need to change the host name and append the key of Commercetools Store as query parameter in the URL.
+Remind that you need to change the host name and append the key of commercetools Store as query parameter in the URL.